 Everyone’s talking about March Madness.
 I don’t follow sports unless a sports thing becomes a news thing and then I’m drawn in.
 Or unless a sports thing becomes a social thing – then I’m there.
 That’s what happened when I went to a March Madness dinner to watch the momentary – it turned out – appearance of Virginia on the March Madness stage.
 First, they were in – and then – they were out.
 And that was that.
 But we were still there – and the host was white but stoic.
 It reminded me of last March and a trip to Reno Nevada – for the final stop of our daughter’s basketball run at Sacramento State.
 Continue reading

 I’m working on a theory.
 I’m still developing it.
 My sample size is very small – but my theory bears out inside the sample – my little family.
 The theory is this: The way people come into the world is the way they live their lives.
-What do you think?
+What do you think so far?

 Let’s take my daughter Katie – sample number one.
 She rolled in after eight hours of steady measured labor – never letting up – organized and efficient.
 It’s the same way she does everything – like in high school, she’d plop on the edge of my bed with her calendar and ask if we could shop for her prom dress on the 15th or the 21st?
 Continue reading